 Innovative Properties Inc. (the "Company") was incorporated under the Canada Business Corporations Act on October 31, 2002.
-The Company's principal activity is the management of commercial real estate.
-As of September 02, 2014 its shares began trading on the Canadian Securities Exchange ("CSE") under the symbol "INR".
+The Company's principal activity is providing property management products and services to residential and commercial property owners.
+As of September 03, 2014 its shares began trading on the Canadian Securities Exchange ("CSE") under the symbol "INR".
 As of September 5, 2014 the Company voluntarily delisted on the TSX Venture Exchange.